with Christine and John Valters Paintner

 Together we will create a temporary monastic community.
 We will explore and reflect on the ways the contemplative and creative gifts of this city and surrounding areas can help shape our lives when we return to the world.
 We will support one another through prayer, adventure, and holy surprises.

 Each day we will focus on a particular Benedictine theme and practice to shape our reflection for our pilgrimage to a sacred site and ponder the wisdom of the monastic tradition for our own lives.
-During our morning sessions we will gather as a community for lectio divina, ritual, writing, photography, gentle movement, sharing, and silent presence we will deepen into this tradition.
+During our morning sessions we will gather as a community for shared lectio divina, audio divina with some of the classical composers who made Vienna their home, ritual, writing, photography, gentle movement, song, silent presence, and sharing what we are discovering will deepen into this tradition.
 At the monasteries we will have private tours in English and be invited to enter into the wisdom of these places.

 We will also have the option and opportunity to join the monks at Schottenstift Abbey (where we are staying at the guesthouse) for their morning, evening, and night prayers as part of our shared monastic rhythm.

 We will be visiting different monastic sites, as well as a couple of other treats and treasures, with a private tour guide at each location, spending time there and allowing the places to speak to us.
 No hopping off a giant coach with 50 other tourists to snap pictures and move on.
-We will walk and utilize Vienna’s amazing public transportation system on this up-close and personal pilgrimage, to get a feel for daily life there.
+We will walk and utilize Vienna’s amazing public transportation system (you will receive a weekly transit pass good for all transport within the city limits) on this up-close and personal pilgrimage, to get a feel for daily life there.

 This is our favorite time of year to be in Vienna because the Christmas markets will be opening while we are there and it creates a magical atmosphere to the city.